NoriSte/reactjsday-2019-testing-course/book/cypress-testing-library.md

 # cypress-testing-library

 Have you probably heard about the amazing [Testing Library](https://testing-library.com) of [Kent C. Dodds](https://kentcdodds.com) (and if you have not, do not worry, you are in the right place).
-Without anticipating too much, Testing Library is based on the assumption that the tests must consume the web app the same way the consumer uses it.
+Without anticipating too much, Testing Library is based on the assumption that **the tests must consume the web app the same way the consumer does**.

 What does it mean?
-Well, try thinking about how your users consume a web app: you look for contents, labels, placeholders, buttons, etc. to interact with them.
-They do not care about selectors, they care about contents.
+Well, try thinking about how your users consume a web app: they look for contents, labels, placeholders, buttons, etc. to interact with them.
+They do not care about selectors, **they care about contents**.

 Take a look at the test we wrote